 Keep your children active and healthy during

-As you know, Empire Union School District students will be on a school break next week for Thanksgiving (November 22 – November 26) and during the upcoming Winter Break (December 20 – January 4).
+As you know, Empire Union School District students will be on a school break until August 8, 2022.
 While school breaks are potentially full of fun activities, due to weather young people often can spend hours inside and inactive, with video games, television, or friends.
 Encouraging physical activities and good nutrition during the school breaks can help our children enjoy their well-deserved time off while staying on track in their physical, social, emotional, cognitive, and verbal development.
 Kids who continue to practice academic skills over school breaks may be more successful learners from their earliest years, and they are more likely to read at grade level by the end of third grade.
 Here are some ideas for incorporating fun activities and nutrition for your children during our upcoming school break(s).

 - Look for opportunities in your community that promote learning, physical activity, and healthy eating.
 Ask specific questions about the learning and physical activities, as well as food available throughout the day for your child.